lukehsiao/dot-grid/README.md

 # dot-grid

-Source AI file and PDFs for printing 5mm dotgrid paper.
+An illustrator file for a 5mm dot-grid sized to letter-sized paper.

+PDFs has printable versions for convenience.